A curriculum tailored for what matters to you.

 Expand your career in social work and make a difference in the world.
 Earn your master’s degree online with Yeshiva University and the Wurzweiler School of Social Work.
 The online MSW program combines the best of our on-campus program with unparalleled flexibility.

-For further information on the specifics of the program, fieldwork, application requirements and much more, complete the form and download the program guide.
+For further information on the specifics of the program, practicum experience, application requirements and much more, complete the form and download the program guide.

 Check Out Our Blog